 Ancient Greeks: Everyday Life, Beliefs and Myths

-Entrances to the tombs, where the Greeks were laid to rest, were make of marble.
-Heads of gorgons were carved onto the doors to ward off evil.
-The tombs ensured that the dead would not be forgotten as gravestones often showed the deceased with people that they knew in life.
-Objects belonging to the person were placed in the tomb with the body.
-These included pottery, jewellery and coins.
-Every year it was the families duty to visit the tomb in order to make offerings and decorate the tomb.
+Entrances to tombs, where the dead were laid to rest, were make of marble.
+Heads of Gorgons were carved onto the tomb doors to ward off evil.
+The tombs were made to stop the dead being forgotten and sometimes they were carved with pictures, showing the deceased with people that they knew in life.

 Inside the tomb the family of the deceased person placed valuable objects with their body, like pottery, jewellery and coins.
 It was believed that they would be able to use these objects in the Underworld.
 Every year families visited the tombs of their dead relatives, making offerings and decorating the tomb.